Shine Bright Like A Diamond, Even A Diamond In The Rough

 We are in fellowship

 It’s true that to be insulted by a foe is alarming and yet the attack of the one we’re in fellowship with is far more unexpected.
-It’s not that God hadn’t predestined either of these attacks.
+It’s not that God hadn’t allowed either of these attacks.
 It’s just that when coming from one in fellowship, it’s a little unforeseen.
 I just believe that in this timing we will be under attack from all areas.
 The weapons will form in our own minds, even against those we love, as Satan tries his best to separate us from Christ.

 Imperfection settles in circumstances where delivery may not be received as intended.
 In good faith, we attempt to see Christ in each encounter, recognizing we’re flawed as we move toward good as opposed to the negative pull.